Global Variations in Economic Development (AQA GCSE Geography): Revision Note

 • Economic recession

-• Development can occur through:
+• Development can happen through:

-• Investment in agriculture (tractors, fertilisers etc.) improves food supplies, which in turn, improves the health of people
+• Investment in agriculture (tractors, fertilisers, etc.) improves food supplies, which in turn improves the health of people

 • Improvements in supplies of power to rural areas